rembrand-pardo/rembrand-pardo.github.io/README.md

 ## License

 This project is protected.
-You cannot use, modify, and distribute the code, images, designs or anythign on this site.
+You cannot use, modify, and distribute the code, images, designs or anythign on this site without written permission.